 Haunted Summerwind Mansion: A Terrifying TRUE Ghost Story

 If you’re anything like me, you enjoy reading a good ghost story.
 I’ve read dozens over the years, but only a few have really stuck with me.
 The Haunting of Summerwind Mansion is one of those ghost stories that you just can’t shake.
-Here’s the story of a house with multiple restless ghosts that inevitably took possession of a man in a very haunted Wisconsin.
+It reminded me so much of Amityville Horror and The Shining, I had to research and learn as much as I could about it.
+It might be a story that sticks with you too.
+Here’s the haunted tale of a house with multiple restless ghosts that inevitably took possession of a man in a haunted area of Wisconsin.

 The Story of Summerwind Mansion in Haunted Wisconsin

 Summerwind Mansion was once a stately home situated on West Bay Lake in the haunted state of Wisconsin.
 Today, only its ruins remain – its chimney and stone foundation.
 Built in the early nineteen-hundreds, sources say it was first a fishing lodge that was then bought and renovated by Robert Patterson Lamont in 1916.
 The renovations took two years, but when the Lamonts were finally able to move in, they suffered through some terrifying experiences.

 History of the West Bay Lake in Wisconsin

 Before we go deep into the experiences of the Lamonts at Summerwind, I’d like to explore the history of the land where their house was built.
 I find the history of the land frequently influences hauntings and other tragic happenings.
 The energetic residue that the land holds can add to many problems for those who build and/or live on it.